Lukman-01/Web3Bridge/Week3/BankContract/README.md

 ## Description

-The `BankAccount` contract is built on the Ethereum blockchain using Solidity.
+The `BankAccount` contract is built on the Ethereum-compatible Lisk Sepolia network using Solidity.
 It includes the following functionalities:
 - **Account Creation**: Users can create an account with their name and age.
 - **Deposits**: Users can deposit Ether into their accounts.
 - **Transfers**: Users can transfer Ether from their accounts to other users.
 - **Withdrawals**: Users can withdraw Ether from their accounts.
 - **Owner Withdrawals**: The contract owner can withdraw Ether directly from the contract balance.

-This project includes a Hardhat setup for deploying and testing the smart contract on the Ethereum Sepolia test network.
+This project includes a Hardhat setup for deploying and testing the smart contract on the Lisk Sepolia test network.

 ## Getting Started